Mullebrouck/Kaatje-Mullebrouck/transitioning_visibility.md

 }
 ```

->Not al properties can be transitioned in css, so do not use display: none;  it will remove your element.
+>Not al properties can be transitioned in CSS, so do not use display: none;  it will remove your element.

-Opacity: 0;  —> Hides element, but element still takes up same width and height +
-Visibility: hidden; (Makes element transparent to click events)

 ```css
 .modal,